EndPointCorp/end-point-blog/2010/04/05/git-submodule-workflow.html.md

 **When you have submodules in a project, do you have to separately clone them from the master project, or does the initial checkout take care of that recursively for you?**

 Generally, you will issue the commands below when you clone a super project repository.
-These commands will "install" the submodule under the main repository.
+These commands will “install” the submodule under the main repository.

 ```nohighlight
 git submodule init